yayitsd4n/Discord-Content-Toggle/README.md

 #### Windows
 - Python is available on the [Microsoft Store](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5) or through the [Python website](https://docs.python.org/3/using/windows.html)
-- Download and extract the lastest [release](https://github.com/yayitsd4n/Discord-Content-Toggle/releases) for the *desktop-app* anywhere on your PC
+- Download and extract the lastest [release](https://github.com/yayitsd4n/Discord-Content-Toggle/releases) for the *discord-content-toggle* anywhere on your PC
 - Open a cmd prompt, navigate to the folder you extracted, and type:
     - `python -m pip install -r requirements.txt`
     - `python discord-content-toggle.py`